igarousi/data-catalog/schema/core.md

   }
 ```

-A more complete example of an author will include additional fields from the
+A more complete example of an author will include additional recommended fields from the
-`Person` class such as an identifier.
+`Person` class such as an `identifier`.

 ``` json
   ...